-The following are examples of restrictions you're likely to enable so that no personal information is left on the device.
+The following settings are examples of restrictions you'll likely enable so that no personal information is left on the device.
 Note: Descriptions may vary by MDM solution.

-Device management: Disallow manual profile installation, disallow configuring of restrictions, disallow device name changing, disallow account modification, force Limit Ad Tracking and disallow pairing with non-Apple Configurator hosts.
+Device management: Disallow manual profile installation, disallow restrictions configuration, disallow device name changing, disallow account modification, force Limit Ad Tracking, and disallow pairing with non-Apple Configurator hosts.

-Data management: Disallow documents from managed sources in unmanaged destinations, disallow documents from unmanaged sources in managed destinations, and enforce AirDrop as an unmanaged destination.
+Data management: Disallow documents from managed sources to unmanaged destinations, disallow documents from unmanaged sources to managed destinations, and enforce AirDrop as an unmanaged destination.

-Apps: Disallow the App Store icon on the Home screen, disallow app removal, disallow in-app purchase, disallow user to trust unmanaged enterprise apps, and hide specific apps on the Home screen.
+Apps: Disallow the App Store icon on the Home Screen, disallow app removal, disallow in-app purchase, disallow user to trust unmanaged enterprise apps, and hide specific apps on the Home Screen.

-Media: Disallow use of Game Center, skip Apple ID password for media purchases, and restrict media content as needed.
+Media: Disallow the use of Game Center, skip Apple ID password for media purchases, and restrict media content as needed.

-Home screen layout, Lost Mode and other settings
+Home Screen layout, Lost Mode, and other settings

-You can manage how apps, folders and web clips are arranged on a supervised device's Home screen.
+You can manage how apps, folders, and web clips are arranged on a supervised device's Home Screen.
 You can also enable use of the device's camera so that hospital staff can scan a patient's QR code using a secure patient app or add the patient's photo to an EMR app.

-To track a missing iPad, make sure your MDM supports the features related to Lost Mode, such as a lost message text, query location of device, and re-enabling Lost Mode after a reset or restore.
+To track a missing iPad, make sure your MDM solution supports the features related to Lost Mode, such as a lost message text, tracking the device's location, and reenabling Lost Mode after a reset or restore.

-Note: Lost Mode allows an administrator to query the location of a lost device even if the user has disabled location services.
+Note: Lost Mode allows an administrator to query the location of an organization-owned lost device even if the user has disabled location services.